 1. Channel Lineup

 AT&T TV Now’s latest streaming TV plans both include HBO.
-The more affordable Plus package is priced at $50 per month and comes with more than 45 channels, including local stations where available.
+After a November 2019 price hike, the more affordable Plus package is priced at $65 per month and comes with more than 45 channels, including local stations where available.

-For $70 per month, the Max plan has some live sports networks that you don’t get with the cheaper bundle.
+For $80 per month, the Max plan has some live sports networks that you don’t get with the base package.

 New AT&T TV Now Channel Lineups